LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/booster-rockets/bestpractices.rst.txt

 .. sourcecode:: javascript

+   1. //Prompt the user to enter a number.
+   2. //Print ‘Even’ if it is divisible by 2, otherwise print ‘Odd’.
+   3.
+   4.
+   5.

 Hmmm.
 A blank answer space.
 What might be the reason?
    a.
 The student did not understand how to solve the problem.